 Beautiful wedding photo gallery with social sharing

-All my wedding packages include full-resolution digital copies that you can copy and print, see common questions below for more information.
+All my wedding packages are all-inclusive and include full-resolution digital copies you can copy and print, see common questions below for more information.
 You will have a personalized online gallery to share with family and friends to view your pictures.
-Everyone can buy prints directly from the gallery at reasonable costs, or they can download the images and print them anywhere.
-Click here for an example of the client gallery system.
-Don’t forget to check out my blog section for some of my favorite real weddings organized by venue and location.
+Everyone can buy prints directly from the gallery at reasonable costs or download the images and print them anywhere.
+Check out my blog section for my favorite real weddings organized by venue and location.